| Pieces of Iron Wolves

 Not an Iron Wolf, but a defender of Lithuania all the same.

-So what does Iron Wolves include?
-There are 165 pieces, but they’re not just like the counter sheets in the boxed games and books: These are, in my personal opinion, much nicer.
-Of those 165, 107 represent pre-war Lithuanian troops, weapons and leaders, with another 30 more from the collaborationist Lithuanian Defense Force and 28 for the Polish Home Army.
+Lithuania’s Iron Wolves includes 165 pieces; 107 represent pre-war Lithuanian troops, weapons and leaders, with another 30 more from the collaborationist Lithuanian Defense Force and 28 for the Polish Home Army.

 Foot Soldiers